sara-nl/clouddocs/UvA-20170201/partA.markdown

 #### Review the Template

 A `template` consists of a set of attributes that defines a Virtual Machine.
-For example, how many cores you want your VM to have, how much RAM memory, what storage drives, which network connections, etc. We will have to adapt the `template` to meet your requirements before you can use it to create VMs out of it.
+For example, how many cores you want your VM to have, how much RAM memory, what storage drives to attach, which network connections, etc. We will have to adapt the `template` to meet your requirements before you can use it to create VMs out of it.

-Edit the imported `template` with these steps:
+Edit the imported `template` following these steps:

-* Go to the _Templates_ tab under _<i class="fa fa-cloud"></i> Virtual Resources_ on the left menu.
+* Go to the _VMs_ tab under _Templates_ on the left menu.
 * Find the `template` you just imported (*Course Template*), and click on it (anywhere **except** the tick-box).
-* Click on the blue _Update_ button above to start editing the template.
+* Click on the blue _Update_ button to start editing the template.
-* Browse through the different tabs there (i.e. _General_, _Storage_, _Network_...).
+* Browse through the different tabs there (i.e. _General_, _Storage_, _Network_, ...) to get acquainted their contents.
 * Check if your VM will have internet access:
   * Select the _<i class="fa fa-globe"></i> Network_ tab which shows the network interfaces (or `nics`) for your VM.
   * The feedback below tells that the internet interface `NIC 0` on the left pane is mapped to `internet`.